The Hunger Games: Stage play

-A West End stage production based on The Hunger Games was originally set to premier in autumn 2024, but was moved to January 2025.
-The play, written by Conor McPherson and directed by Matthew Dunster, began previews on October 20, 2025 with opening night on November 12, 2025 at the Troubadour Canary Wharf Theatre in London.
+A West End stage production based on The Hunger Games was originally set to premiere in autumn 2024, but was moved to January 2025.
+The play, written by Conor McPherson and directed by Matthew Dunster, began previews on October 20, 2025, with opening night on November 12, 2025, at the Troubadour Canary Wharf Theatre in London.
 The play was adapted from the first book in the series.

 Cultural impact

 The Hunger Games, along with 2012 film Brave, have been credited with increasing female interest in archery.
 Immediately following the release of the first Hunger Games film, many archery vendors experienced a significant upsurge in business, with their lessons fully booked and recurve bows on long periods of back-order.
 In a 2016 report, approximately half of the girl archers surveyed were influenced by The Hunger Games to take up the sport.

 Online users have likened some aspects of the Gaza war and genocide to The Hunger Games, including the humanitarian crisis in Gaza and the 2024 Met Gala which took place near protests in New York City.
 An organization called the "Gaza Humanitarian Foundation" was accused of staging hunger games in Gaza, in which Israeli soldiers would kill hundreds of Palestinians as the latter desperately tried to reach food.
 Jan Egeland, Philippe Lazzarini, and others have referred to the Rafah aid distribution killings as "hunger games".

 The three-finger gesture used in the books to express unity with the rebellion has been used in real-life protests in Thailand (2014, 2020) and Myanmar (2021).
 American University in Washington D.C. offered a class 2014-2016 that examined the themes in The Hunger Games world titled "The Hunger Games: Class, Politics, and Marketing".
 The class was offered for the school's American Studies Program and covered topics of oppression, feminism, food deserts, rebellion, the publishing industry, and social media marketing.
 The course's professor, Stef Woods, believes that using the fictional world of Panem to discuss real-world problems helps students better understand sociopolitical issues in American society.

+In November 2025, Grace Reiter directed and starred in a parody short-film titled The Hunger Games (but Better), amassing millions of views on YouTube.